Butternut Squash Pizza with Pesto (Vegan Pizza Crust)

 • 1 small garlic clove

-• a handful of cilantro optional
+• cilantro optional, a handful

 • 1/2 cup fresh basil